idleberg/cosmic-esbuild/README.md

 On Deno, you probably want to create a task in your `deno.json` file:

 > [!WARNING]
 > The following example is simplied for brevity.
-You will likely need to adjust the permissions to your needs.
+You will likely define fine-grained permissions according to your needs.
+The important part is allowing to write to the `outDir` defined in your esbuild config.

 ```json
 {